The Internet: write your own Web pages

 How do you put your pages onto the Web?

 You must have a subscription to an to Internet Service Provider (ISP).
-Most ISPs offer free website space.
+Most ISPs offer website space as part of an annual contract.
 Software for uploading pages to your website is usually built into your ISP's communications software.
 Alternatively, the Web design package that you use will probably have inbuilt software for uploading to the Web, but this must be correctly configured to tie in with your ISP's software.
-For further information on this topic see Module 3.3 (Creating a World Wide Web site), written by Fred Riley, at the ICT for Language Teachers website: http://www.ict4lt.org/en/en_mod3-3.htm.
+For further information on this topic see Section 6 of Module 3.3 (Creating a World Wide Web site), written by Fred Riley, at the ICT for Language Teachers website: http://www.ict4lt.org/en/en_mod3-3.htm#6

 Copyright